baychub/cb-gsg/Getting-Started.md

 	RSP sensors will get their IP addresses from the DHCP server on the router.

-5. As the last connectionConnect each RSP sensor to a PoE+ port on the switch.
+5. Connect each RSP sensor to a PoE+ port on the switch.
+This must happen **after** the router and PoE+ switch are powered on.

 6. Check the LEDs on the RSP sensors.